CAPTAIN AMERICA: CIVIL WAR

 As such it's a whole lot better than its predecessor, 'Avengers: Age of Ultron', although that's not saying much.

 It has a more coherent story, and it has an idea at its centre - whether it's OK for superheroes to go wherever, and do whatever, they please, no matter the collateral destruction and loss of innocent life.
-As someone who feels uncomfortable whenever a CGI building gets hammered, I found this idea interesting.
+This idea resonated with me, as someone who feels uncomfortable whenever a CGI building gets destroyed.

-Unfortunately the issues raised don't get much thoughtful reflection from the superheroes in question, but it does form the pretext for the 'civil war'.
-It is of course all a bit contrived but we do get a fun action sequence at a deserted airport where the two warring groups go head to head.
+Unfortunately the issues raised don't get much thoughtful reflection from the superheroes in question, it just forms the pretext for a contrived 'civil war'.
+Never mind, we do at least get a fun action sequence at a deserted airport where the two warring groups go head-to-head.

-I also liked that the 'villain' is a more-or-less ordinary guy who is seeking revenge for the death of his family in Sokovia as a result of the Avengers' battle with Ultron.
-His revenge plot is admittedly quite bonkers but it does lead to an emotionally charged three-way battle at the end involving Iron Man, Cap and The Winter Soldier (Bucky to his mates) which was OK.
+I liked that the 'villain' is a more-or-less ordinary guy who is seeking revenge for the death of his family in Sokovia as a result of the Avengers' battle with Ultron.
+His revenge plot is admittedly quite bonkers but it does lead to an emotionally charged three-way battle at the film's climax, involving Iron Man, Cap and The Winter Soldier (Bucky to his mates).

-I was thankful that we didn't get a truckload of other Winter Soldiers being resurrected, which seemed to be the way things were heading, which would have been mightily tedious.
+I was thankful that we didn't get a truckload of other Winter Soldiers being resurrected, which seemed to be the way things were heading, which would have been very tedious.

-Talking of tedious there are as always too many superheroes on view, and I could happily do without Hawkeye, Falcon, War Machine and even (gulp) Black Widow.
+Talking of tedious there are as always too many superheroes on view, and I could happily have done without Hawkeye, Falcon, War Machine and even (gulp) Black Widow.

 Comments